gruvix/CRUD-Clubs/README.md

     Future improvements could implement a centralized error handling mechanism for consistent logging, user-friendly messages, and potential recovery actions.

-### Potencial Image Misnaming During Team Creation
+### Potential Image Misnaming During Team Creation

     Because how Multer's storage settings generate a provisional team ID when receiving an image without team id, if any errors or delays occur between Multer's ID generation and the endpoint's